-It may be, that in some cases, the user receives content without the ability to understand to which classes this content belongs to.
-That is, the user cannot not understand why he received the content that came to him.
+It may be that in some cases, users receive content without the ability to understand to which classes this content belongs.
+That is, users cannot understand why they received that content.

-The ability of the user to understand and classify the content’s classes increases clarification and explanation to the user.
-In addition, user may gain information about how he is classified in the server/AI side, which may improve his trust in the system (as part of the XAI goal).
-Moreover, it is possible that in future phases the user can actively update his current status or classification in the server side (and as a result to expand his services).
+The ability of users to understand and classify the content’s classes increases clarification and explanation to the users.
+In addition, the users may gain information about how they have been classified by the system, which may improve their trust in the system (one of the XAI goals).
+Moreover, it is possible that in future phases, users will be able to actively update their current status or classification on the server side (and as a result to expand their services).

 Figure 2 illustrates the additional XAI components that improve the current solution and achieve the above goal.

-Figure 2: : User XIA classification model
+Figure 2: User XIA classification model

-The additional procedures are again divided to the server’s side and the user’s side, as follows:
+The additional procedures are again divided into the server side and the user side, as follows:

-Server’s side:
+4.1 Server side:

-Some AI procedure is performed on classified data (in our illustration we perform topic analysis on a set of documents, as described in the sequel).
-The outcome of this AI procedure is a compact (small-sized) dataset (possibly a dataset per each class, depending on the implementation) that contains a list of topics and weights (per topic).
-This procedure is running offline and can be updated and modified according to the contents and services, according to the user’s feedbacks.
-This compact datase is transferred to the user side before any analysis is performed there (the issues of when to transfer, how to transfer, how and when to update, how and when to receive updates from the user to the server are out of the scope of this research, as well as security, privacy and network issues). and should be conduct in additional researchers.
+Some AI procedure is performed on the classified data (in our illustration, we perform topic analysis on a set of documents, as described in the sequel).
+The outcome of this AI procedure is a compact dataset (possibly a dataset per class, depending on the implementation) that contains a list of topics and weights (per topic).
+This procedure runs offline and can be updated and modified according to the content and services, according to the user’s feedback.
+This compact dataset is transferred to the user side before any analysis is performed there.
+(The issues of when to transfer, how to transfer, how and when to update the user side, and how and when to receive updates from the user to the server are out of the scope of this research, as are security, privacy, and network issues.) and should be conduct in additional researchers.

-Note: We assume that there are trust relationships between the user and the server (service), and that the server is willing to share information (such as the classified topics) that is provided to the user.
+Note: We assume that there are trust relationships between the users and the server (service), and that the server is willing to share information (such as the classified topics) that is provided to the user.

-User’s side:
+4.2 User side:

-The compact dataset generates by the server is now located in the user’s side.
-The server detects new and relevant content for the user and sends it to him.
-Then, some analysis is performed by the user (e.g. topic analysis).
-The user then utilizes the compact dataset he received from the server in order to understand how he is classified on the server’s side.
+The compact dataset generated by the server is now located on the user side.
+The server detects new and relevant content for the user and sends it to them.
+Then, some analysis is performed by the user (e.g., topic analysis).
+The user then utilizes the compact dataset they received from the server to understand how they have been classified on the server side.
 Specifically, in our illustration, the user gets from the server a list of topics (and their weights), which is compared (by some predefined rules) to the results of the topic analysis performed by the user.
-This comparison results in a classification of the content this user received.
-The user also receives additional values, such as: map of contents per classification, predication, true and false positive/negative predications etc. The user can have more knowledge how the user is “mapped” in the “server side”, how much of contents and classifications the user receives, also what the user “doesn’t receive” / “missed” (very important to user that want to expand to new services/contents/information and new domains of knowledge).
+This comparison results in a classification of the content this user has received.
+The user also receives additional information, such as a map of content per classification, predication, true and false positive/negative predications etc. The user can be provided with more knowledge on how they are “mapped” on the server side, how much of the content and classifications they have received, and also what they have not received / have “missed” (this is very important to users that want to expand to new services/content/information and new domains of knowledge).

 Experiments

-In order to run the illustration, we used the BBC Dataset [42] that contains more than 2000 articles, divided into 5 different classes: Business, Entertainment, Politics, Sports and Tech.
+In order to run the illustration, we used the BBC Dataset [42], which contains more than 2000 articles, divided into 5 different classes: Business, Entertainment, Politics, and Tech.

-Server-side procedure
+4.3 Server-side procedure